How to Add Resale Value to Your Vancouver Home

-Being that Vancouver is known as one of Canada’s trendiest cities, you can imagine the competition when it comes to selling your Vancouver Real Estate.
+Vancouver is known as one of Canada’s trendiest cities, you can imagine the competition when it comes to selling your Vancouver Real Estate.
 Everyone is trying to keep up with the times to showcase their home at the top of the market, but the question is… What really makes your home stand out above the rest?
+Staging a home can really add instant value to your home.
+Check out more information about staging in our ‘Marketing Done Right’ vlog here.

 1. Location, Location, Location